Registering collections of copyright work - Knowledge Base

 The individual titles of separate items, (if they have titles), would become part of the content of the overall registration.
 The registration title should be regarded as a simple ‘one liner’ that means something to you and will identify the work to you.

-There is also an ’additional information‘ area on the application form where you can enter extra information about the deposited material if you need to.
+There is also an ’additional information‘ area on the application form where you can enter extra information to help you identify the items deposited if you need to.

-3. The copyright ownership of all the items should be the same
+The copyright ownership of all the items submitted together should be the same.

-To register a collection of related items under a single registration, simply enter a single collective title (i.e. the album/EP title) as the ‘title of work’ on the application form, and treat the collection as a single work.
+To register a collection of related items under a single registration, simply enter a single collective title to identify the work (e.g. the project name, album title, or an arbitrary name for the collection) as the ‘title of work’ on the application form, and treat the collection as a single work.